Access to justice wins Demo Day

 Duke Law supports law students through:

-- NEW International Law and Human Rights Post-Graduate Fellowship that provides funding and placement assistance to enable a Duke Law graduate to work full-time for one year on international and human rights legal work.
-Commencing in Fall 2017, the fellowship is intended to support students with a demonstrated interest and commitment to pursuing a career in public international law and human rights.
+International Law and Human Rights Post-Graduate Fellowship that provides funding and placement assistance to enable a Duke Law graduate to work full-time for one year on international and human rights legal work.
+The fellowship is intended to support students with a demonstrated interest and commitment to pursuing a career in public international law and human rights.
 The fellowship is not intended for academic research and should involve active engagement in the legal work of intergovernmental organizations, international courts and tribunals or non-governmental organizations that focus on one or more aspects of public international law and human rights.
-Further information will be available in Fall 2016.
+Previous fellows and placements include:

 - Summer Public Interest Funding for applicants who have secured a summer position with a non-governmental, inter-governmental, or government organization, in the United States or abroad.